-Apprehension reflex: this term refers to the projection of, or anticipation of, the discomfort of going deeper into any stretch or ordinary movement.
-People in pain experience this more acutely; apprehension is the major limiter of returning to any former range of movement.
-Defeating the natural self-protection mechanism that this term denotes will change your experience of working with your body forever.
+Apprehension reflex: this term refers to the projection of, or anticipation of, the discomfort of going deeper into any stretch or movement.
+People in pain experience this more acutely.
+Apprehension is the major limiter of returning to any former range of movement.
+Defeating the natural self-protection mechanism that this term denotes, will change your experience of working with your body forever.

 Stretch therapy is a system that begins with simple movements progressing to more complex movements.
 Partial poses or movements develop into more dynamic and extended positions.
 Our day to day lives tend to set up a pattern of limited ranges of movement, which can lead to shortening or a feeling of stuckness in the body.
-The aim of stretch therapy is to release built up tension, manage pain and increase the range of movement in the body – a sense of feeling more open or taller, or having more space in the body, is often the way people describe how they feel after a stretch class.
+The aim of stretch therapy is to release built up tension, manage pain and increase the range of movement in the body.
+A sense of feeling more open, taller, or having more space in the body, is often the way people describe how they feel after a stretch class.

 · Releases tension and pain

 · We use of a number of core techniques from the original “PNF” manual including Contract–Relax, and a number of new techniques that have emerged over the last ten years, including pulsing, long-holds, micro-movements, directed breathing, and more

 "42% of men and 47% of women spend an average 6.3 of their 8 hour shift in sedentary and sitting jobs.
 Long sitting times were associated with exhaustion during the working day, decreased job satisfaction, hypertension, and musculoskeletal disorders in the shoulders, lower back, thighs and knees"